haddocking/haddock_param_tools/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HADDOCK2.4 param file scripts's documentation!
+Welcome to HADDOCK2.4 param file tools's documentation!
 =========================================================
 This document aims to provide some usage and info about the different scripts provided by the CSB team to manipulate or